Energy Club Officers

 Cornell Energy Conference Chair

 Anjan is responsible for organizing the Cornell Energy Connection, which gives Cornell students an opportunity to interact with top professionals in the energy industry.
 Anjan is passionate about renewable energy sector and looking to transition to it after her MBA.
 She enjoys hiking and dancing in her free time.

 Emily's work ensures the Energy Club's educational program allows students to bridge key knowledge gaps and expand their horizons.
 Prior to Johnson, Emily worked as a geologist helping mining companies develop feasibility studies.
 She likes to hike and hang out with her dog Penny Lane.

 VP of Marketing

-Mark serves as the VP of Marketing on the Energy Club.
-He leverages his role to communicate with club members and prospective students about learning, networking and career opportunities that exist in and outside Cornell.
-His time spent working in policy in Washington, DC exposed him to the legislative environment around energy and stoked his decision to pursue an MBA at Cornell.
+Sathya leverages his role to communicate with club members and prospective students about learning, networking and career opportunities that exist in and outside Cornell.
+Prior to Johnson, Sathya worked in resources industry in both operational and business roles.